 McKellen is recognised worldwide as Magneto in the X-Men films and Gandalf in The Lord of the Rings and The Hobbit trilogies.

-Since he has starred in The Da Vinci Code, Mr Holmes, Beauty and the Beast and All is True , with Cats and The Good Liar yet to come.
+Since he has starred in The Da Vinci Code, Mr Holmes, Beauty and the Beast, All is True and The Good Liar , with Cats opening in December 2019.

 His television work stretches from Rasputin to Coronation Street, from Extras with Ricky Gervais to Vicious with Derek Jacobi.
-On the first ever Film On Four, McKellen was in Stephen Frears' Walter and last year played The Dresser with Anthony Hopkins.
+On the first ever Film On Four, McKellen was in Stephen Frears' Walter and The Dresser with Anthony Hopkins.

 McKellen has been an innovator on the Internet, with one of the earliest official sites for an actor, McKellen.com, launched on September 1, 1997.
 In 1999 he began publishing a series of journal entries that evolved into one of the earliest non-technical blogs.
 His followings on social media connect more than 10 million fans.